esl/MongooseIM/doc/operation-and-maintenance/Mongoose-metrics.md

 ### `gauge`

-It is similiar to a `value` type but consists of two properties:
+It is similar to a `value` type but consists of two properties:

 * `value`
 * `ms_since_reset` - Time in milliseconds elapsed from the last metric update.